redbadger/crux/README.md

    argument
 1. The Core performs the required processing, updating both its inner state and the view model
-1. The Core returns one or more `Request` messages to the Shell
+1. The Core returns one or more `Request` messages to the Shell (inside an enum tagging the type of request)

 In the simplest case, the Core will respond to an `Event` by returning the single `Request` - render.